helixbass/eslint-plugin-coffee/README.md

 | `space_operators` | [`coffee/space-infix-ops`](https://eslint.org/docs/rules/space-infix-ops) + [`coffee/space-unary-ops`](https://eslint.org/docs/rules/space-unary-ops) |
 | `spacing_after_comma` | [`comma-spacing`](https://eslint.org/docs/rules/comma-spacing) |
 | `transform_messes_up_line_numbers` | Doesn't apply. |

+If you haven't used ESLint before, you'll just need an `.eslintrc` config file in your project root - the [Installation](#installation) and [Usage](#usage) sections above cover how to get started.
+For further information, you may want to look at the [official ESLint guide](https://eslint.org/docs/user-guide/getting-started).

 ## How can I help?